-Description of activities undertaken during visit
+Description of activities undertaken during the assessment

 The HTA's regulatory requirements are set out in Appendix 1.
-There was no on-site visit undertaken.
+The following areas were assessed:

-Standards assessed against during desk-based assessment
+Standards assessed against during the assessment

 Standards covered at this assessment are listed in Appendix 3.
 Any standards that were not applicable to the establishment have been deleted from this table.
-Any standards that were applicable, but were not covered during the assessment, have been highlighted in grey.
+Any standards that are applicable, but were not covered during the assessment, have been highlighted in grey.